-- CCounselling Practicum or Internship as part of the degree programme, which includes a minimum of 100 hours in the practice of face to face counselling under supervision of an SAC registered Counsellor or SAC Registered Clinical Supervisor, or a Clinician Supervisor approved by the institute.
-The supervision will consist of at least one hour of supervision for each ten hours of counselling practice.
+- Counselling Practicum or Internship as part of the degree programme, which includes a minimum of one hundred (100) hours in the practice of face to face counselling under supervision of an SAC Registered Counsellor or SAC Registered Clinical Supervisor, or a Clinical Supervisor approved by the institute.
+The supervision will consist of at least one (1) hour of supervision for each ten (10) hours of counselling practice.

 - The continuing professional development (CPD) is based upon actual hours accumulated through Formal Learning and/or a combination of Formal Learning and accepted CPD hours attributed to Professional Contribution Activities illustrated in 5.3.2.(2)

-- The 50 hours of continuing professional development (CPD) activities can consist solely of Formal Learning or a combination of Formal Learning and Professional Contribution Activities.
+- The fifty (50) hours of continuing professional development (CPD) activities can consist solely of Formal Learning or a combination of Formal Learning and Professional Contribution Activities.
 Formal Learning is defined as participation in workshops, seminars, or training in counselling or a closely related field.
-Up to 25 hours of the CPD requirement can be met through Professional Contribution Activities including: a) regular service in professional committees related to counselling or a closely related field within governmental or non-governmental organizations.
-Involvement in each committee is accepted for 5 CPD hours regardless the actual hours of involvement.and/or b) conducting professional training in counselling or a closely related field.
-Each training workshop/module conducted is accepted for 5 CPD hours regardless the actual training hours. and/or c) authorship in professional or academic articles.
-Each article published in a professional publication is accepted for 3 CPD hours and each article published in a peer-reviewed academic journal is accepted for 10 CPD hours.
+Up to twenty five (25) hours of the CPD requirement can be met through Professional Contribution Activities including: a) regular service in professional committees related to counselling or a closely related field within governmental or non-governmental organizations.
+Involvement in each committee is accepted for five (5) CPD hours regardless the actual hours of involvement.and/orb) conducting professional training in counselling or a closely related field.
+Each training workshop/module conducted is accepted for five (5) CPD hours regardless the actual training hours. and/or c) authorship in professional or academic articles.
+Each article published in a professional publication is accepted for three (3) CPD hours and each article published in a peer-reviewed academic journal is accepted for ten (10) CPD hours.

-- Either a photocopy of the certificate of attendance or a written letter confirming your participation or service is sufficient evidence of involvement in the continuing professional development (CPD) activity.
+- Either a photocopy of the certificate of attendance or a written letter confirming the participation or service rendered suffice as evidence of involvement in the continuing professional development (CPD) activity.

-- The evidence of the 50 actual hours is to be presented to the Register of Counsellors Board.
+- The evidence of the fifty (50) actual hours is to be presented to the Register of Counsellors Board.